hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 between the node and its intended audience. the scope of the methods on the node is a sort of "sub-contract" with this same audience. this whole paragraph may change.

+(EDIT: the above should have an example if we stick with it.)